freemocap/freemocap/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Windows 11]
  - Python Version: [e.g. 3.11]
  - Freemocap Version: [e.g. 1.2.2, displayed on home screen of the GUI]
- - Are you using a separate Python environment for Freemocap?: [yes/no]
+ - Are you running `freemocap` in a virtual environment?: [yes/no -> IF `NO` - [Please do that and try again](https://freemocap.github.io/documentation/installation.html#detailed-installation-instructions)]
  - Blender Version (If applicable): [e.g. 3.6]